 Minnesota Central Kitchen

 Minnesota Central Kitchen is an initiative of Second Harvest Heartland.
 The partnership feeds community members who are experiencing hunger.

 - Food operators with perishable product to donate should visit www.MealConnect.org.
 You will be asked to create an account and post your product as a donation.
 Meal Connect has transportation logistics in place to collect and deliver food to a partner kitchen.

 - Food service professionals who want to volunteer their time and cooking expertise should email email@example.com.

 - Businesses that want to donate packaging, cleaning/sanitizing supplies and other non-food items should email firstname.lastname@example.org.

 Donating meals for kids

 Is your restaurant offering free meals for kids during COVID-19?
-Submit your information to the Hunger Solutions map of meals for kids during COVID-19 school closures.
+Submit your information to the Hunger Solutions map of meals for kids.

 Businesses and organizations that donate food in good faith to a nonprofit for distribution to needy individuals are not subject to civil or criminal liability that arises from the condition of the food.

 Food donors are protected by the Bill Emerson Good Samaritan Food Act, which was passed into federal law in 1996.